Terms and Conditions of Business

 6.4 Although we are not authorised by the FCA, we are included on the register maintained by the FCA so that we might carry on insurance mediation activity, which is broadly the advising on, selling and administration of insurance contracts.
 This part of our business, including arrangements for complaints or redress if something goes wrong, is regulated by ICAEW.
 The register can be accessed via the FCA website at www.fca.org.uk/register.

-6.5 In the unlikely event that we cannot meet our liabilities to you, you may be able to claim compensation under the Chartered Accountants’ Compensation Scheme in respect of exempt regulated activities undertaken.
+6.5 If you are dissatisfied in any way with our services described in this section, you should follow the procedures set out in the “Quality of Service” section below.
+In the unlikely event that we cannot meet our liabilities to you, you may be able to claim compensation under the Chartered Accountants’ Compensation scheme.

 7 commissions or other benefits